- Parents Home

 The two main types of RMS in kids are:

 - Embryonal RMS: This tumor usually develops in the head and neck area, genitals, or urinary tract.
 It typically affects kids younger than 6.
-Although it's an aggressive (fast-growing) type of tumor, most cases of embryonal RMS respond well to treatment.
+Although it's an aggressive (fast-growing) type of tumor, most cases of embryonal RMS respond well to intensive treatment.
+A smaller percentage of low-risk kids can do very well with markedly reduced therapy.

-- Alveolar RMS: This type, which is most likely to happen during the teen years, most often affects the arms or legs, chest, or abdomen.
-It, too, is fast-growing but often more difficult to treat.
-Most kids with alveolar RMS need intensive treatment.
+- Alveolar RMS: This type, which is more likely to happen during the teen years, most often affects the arms or legs, chest, or abdomen.
+It, too, is fast-growing but is harder to treat.
+Kids with alveolar RMS need intensive treatment and do not fall into the low-risk category.

 What Causes Rhabdomyosarcoma (RMS)?